Lucy Beale: 2012–2014

 Lucy is revealed to be having a sexual affair with her best friend Lauren's father, Max.
 After secretly texting each other, Lucy meets with Max in a hotel and the pair sleep together.
-Lucy also has sex with newcomer Lee Carter (Danny-Boy Hatchard).
+Lucy also has sex with newcomer Lee Carter (Danny Hatchard).
 He wants to begin a relationship but Lucy is more interested in Max who she continues to sleep with in secret.
 Lucy and Max have sex in a hotel again, but when Lee compliments her looks, Lucy realises that Lee cares about her and Max is just using her for sex.
 Lucy is devastated, however, when she sees Lee kissing Whitney.
 Lucy is shaken when Max shows her photographs of them kissing outside the flats and reveals that someone e-mailed them to him.
 Lucy swears she knows nothing about it.
 Ian begins to show how proud he is of Lucy and her new business, infuriating Cindy.
 Lucy later spots Lee and Whitney kissing again but meets him in the restaurant to have sex.
 Lucy breaks down, however, and Lee comforts her.
 Unbeknownst to Lee and Lucy, Jake sees them through the window.
 Cindy tells Ian that Lucy was arrested for shoplifting in Devon and is hiding something in her jewellery box.
 Worried, Ian and Jane open the box, and to their horror, find a bag of cocaine.
 After being chased out of the restaurant, Lucy angrily shouts at Ian, saying she wishes he was not her father.
 Ian tells Lucy that she is his favourite child but Peter overhears and leaves in shock.
 Lucy follows but cannot find him.
 Shortly after, Lucy gets a text message and leaves the Square.

 The next day, Lucy's body is found on Walford Common after having been murdered the previous night.
 That afternoon, police officers DC Emma Summerhayes (Anna Acton) and DS Cameron Bryant (Glen Wallace) tell Ian that Lucy is dead.
 Ian identifies her body at Walford mortuary.
 Her funeral takes place, and the police continue to investigate her murder.
 When Peter proposes to Lauren, he confesses that he supplied drugs to Lucy.
 After the proposal, Lee finds a video that proves Lauren has given a false alibi.